HackerLoop/rotonde-uavtalk/README.md

 Given that a UAVObject reflects an available feature of the drone, definitions give clients a clear overview of the available features.
 A client can send definitions to the bridge, exposing the feature that it provides.

+When you connect to the bridge, it will start be sending you all the currently available definitions, new definitions can still become available at any time.

 ```json
 {
   "type": "def",